LEC Knowledge Base

 Zooxathellae; The Life-Blood of Coral.

 Most reef-building corals have a symbiotic relationship with photosynthetic cells called zooxanthellae, which reside within the coral’s tissues.
 In this mutualistic relationship, the coral provides the zooxanthellae with a protected environment and necessary compounds for photosynthesis, while the zooxanthellae produce oxygen and assist in the removal of waste materials.
-Additionally, the zooxanthellae supply the coral with glucose, glycerol, and amino acids produced through photosynthesis, which the coral uses to create proteins, fats, and carbohydrates, as well as calcium carbonate.
+Additionally, the zooxanthellae supply the Coral with glucose, glycerol, and amino acids produced through Photosynthesis, which the Coral uses to create Proteins, fats, and carbohydrates, as well as calcium carbonate.
 This tight nutrient recycling between the zooxanthellae and coral polyps is a significant factor in the growth and productivity of coral reefs, with as much as 90 percent of the organic material produced by the zooxanthellae being transferred to the host coral tissue.

 Furthermore, zooxanthellae are responsible for the vibrant and distinct colors found in many stony corals.
 If a coral becomes stressed, the polyps can expel their zooxanthellae, resulting in a bleached appearance.
 If this condition persists for too long, it can lead to the coral’s demise.